chazpf/Monster_AutoBattle/README.md

 1. The next monster group is constructed (starting with the lowest challenge rating) and assigned as the `currentGroup`.
 2. The currentGroup is used to construct the carousel of monster choices.
 3. The player selects a monster to enter into battle.
-4. A different monster from the currentGroup is chosen to be the enemy, the carousel is removed and the battle screen is built.
+4. A different monster from the currentGroup is randomly chosen to be the enemy, the carousel is removed and the battle screen is built.
 5. The battle commences.
     1. First, the `startBattle` function is used to decide which monster goes first (based on an [initiative roll](https://www.dandwiki.com/wiki/5e_SRD:Initiative "Explanation of initiative on D&D wiki")).
     2. The `handleAttack` function is called and the appropriate monster attacks, potentially damaging its opponent (based on the attacker's primary [attack](https://www.dandwiki.com/wiki/5e_SRD:Making_an_Attack "Explanation of making an attack on D&D Wiki") and the defender's [armor class](https://www.dandwiki.com/wiki/SRD:Armor_Class "Explanation of armor class on D&D wiki")).